top of page

 This viewpoint promotes critical thinking and open-mindedness, stressing the significance of examining evidence from different sources and viewpoints to reach a well-founded understanding of truth.
 We often rely on ancient historical records, archaeological findings, and ancient texts to determine historical truths, despite lacking concrete "proof" in many cases.
 Scholars generally agree that Alexander the Great existed, despite the absence of written records from his own time that directly describe his life.
 Instead, we rely on evidence such as historical accounts that collectively support his existence and major achievements.

 Having this in mind about our history, I thought to myself, what comes of it when looking into Jesus and the Gospel?
 Is God true or nothing more than a myth?
+What did Jesus say who he said he was and is it historically accurate?

 Examining what sets Jesus apart from all other religious figures, several unique aspects emerge.
 His divine identity, fulfillment of prophecy, miraculous works, atoning sacrifice, resurrection, exclusive claims, transformative teachings, and the offer of a personal relationship with God combine to make Jesus a unique and unparalleled figure in history.
 Importantly, many truth claims of Jesus are not only profound but also historically accurate and are evidence-based including eye witness testimonies.
-Historical records, archaeological findings, and the consistency of thousands of manuscripts support the authenticity of His life, teachings, and the events surrounding His ministry and the individuals discussed in the bible.

-Again, there is no evidence to suggest that historical biblical writings have undergone significant changes that would render them historically incorrect and untrustworthy.
 It's individuals who make such claims with no supporting evidence to their claims through misconceptions which convolute historical events.

 Every voice holds the power to author truth, in both science and religion.
 My journey isn't about forcing beliefs on others; it's about motivating and inspiring them as they search for what is true and to question those who claim it.
 Furthermore, to actually speak and share what is true even when its difficult.
 Read the bible for yourself.
 Jesus didn't merely assert that he understood the truth; he declared that he himself embodies the truth, as stated in John 14:6: